Common mistakes we all make, and how to rectify them

 Acting Before Reading Closely

 I was sitting in the front room when my phone buzzed: “We just tried delivering your parcel but you weren’t home.
 Please click here to arrange redelivery.”
 I was furious!
 I’m right by the front door; there’s no way I missed the doorbell.
 That delivery driver is a liar!
-I was so fuelled by moral indignation that I almost didn’t check the link… it was a scam.
+I was so fuelled by moral indignation that I almost didn’t check before clicking the link… it was a scam.

 Acting before taking the time to investigate is so easy to do, and it can have disastrous consequences.
 We are much more vulnerable to this trick when we’re angry.
 “What an injustice!
 Take action!
 Sign this petition!
 Retweet this!”…whenever you see something like this, take a breath and a step back, and see the whole picture first.
 Is this angry Twitter message accurately representing the situation, or are they just swept up in somebody else’s misinformed outrage?
 Oftentimes it’s the latter.